Château Malartic-Lagravière Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2020 guide) 96/100

-Deep purple red with violet highlights and a black core.
-Expressive nose with pronounced spicy notes, licorice, and gingerbread, supported by juicy fruits reminiscent of blackberry and blackcurrant, with hints of graphite and cold smoke in the background.
-The palate is complex and rich with intense fruit, notes of graphite and sweet spices, ripe tannins and fine acidity, multi-layered fruit on the finish, excellent length and body.
+Deep purple-red with violet highlights and a black core.
+An expressive nose with pronounced spicy notes, licorice, and gingerbread, underpinned by juicy fruit reminiscent of blackberry and blackcurrant, with hints of graphite and cold smoke in the background.
+The palate is complex and rich with intense fruit, notes of graphite and sweet spices, ripe tannins and fine acidity, multi-layered fruit on the finish, excellent length, and body.